kinvolk/lokomotive/docs/index.md

 # Lokomotive

-Lokomotive is a minimal and free Kubernetes distribution.
+Lokomotive is an open source Kubernetes distribution by Kinvolk.

 * Minimal, stable base Kubernetes distribution
 * Declarative infrastructure and configuration